zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 The handling process in mailbox operation consists of the following steps.

-1. If copy operations are not done in Inter-Processor Communication interrupt handler, the mailbox handling should copy the mailbox message(s) containing PSA client call request from NSPE.
-Proper protection and synchronization should be implemented in mailbox to guarantee that copy operations are not interfered by NSPE mailbox operations or Inter-Processor Communication interrupt handler.
-If a queue is maintained inside TF-M core to support multiple outstanding PSA client call requests, mailbox handling can copy multiple mailbox messages together into the queue, to save the time of synchronization between two cores.
+1. If copy operations are not done in Inter-Processor Communication interrupt handler, the mailbox handling should fetch the mailbox message(s) containing PSA client call request from NSPE.
+Proper protection and synchronization should be implemented in mailbox to guarantee that the operations are not interfered by NSPE mailbox operations or Inter-Processor Communication interrupt handler.
+If a queue is maintained inside TF-M core, mailbox handling can fetch multiple mailbox messages together into the queue, to save the time of synchronization between two cores.

 2. Mailbox handling parses the mailbox message copied in SPE and fetches the information of the PSA client call, including the PSA client call type.